hycis/TensorGraph/README.md

 # TensorParallel
-Framework for distributed data parallel models in TensorFlow
+A distributed data-parallel framework based on TensorFlow